Tan Tock Seng, Sengkang General Hospital collaborate on better management of trauma patients

 Severely injured trauma patients will be managed by a multi-disciplinary team of experts from both hospitals.

-"The delivery of high-quality trauma care also requires dedicated, multi-disciplinary teams to work together in a tightly coordinated way," said Mr Gan.
+"The delivery of high-quality trauma care also requires dedicated, multi-disciplinary teams to work together in a tightly coordinated way," said Health Minister Gan Kim Yong, who was at the conference.

 "Success does not lie solely in the hands of the surgeons or emergency physicians, but also nurses, rehab therapists and other allied health professionals, case managers and trauma coordinators who work together," he added.